Palestinian Authority: Geography

-Politics and internal structure
+Government and politics

-The politics of the Palestinian Authority take place within the framework of a semi-presidential multi-party republic, with the Palestinian Legislative Council (PLC), an executive President, and a Prime Minister leading a Cabinet.
+The politics of the Palestinian Authority take place within the framework of a semi-presidential multi-party republic, with the Palestinian Legislative Council (PLC), an executive president, and a prime minister leading a Cabinet.
 According to the Palestinian Basic Law which was signed by Arafat in 2002 after a long delay, the current structure of the PA is based on three separate branches of power: executive, legislative, and judiciary.
 The PA was created by, is ultimately accountable to, and has historically been associated with, the Palestine Liberation Organization (PLO), with whom Israel negotiated the Oslo Accords.

 The PLC is an elected body of 132 representatives, which must confirm the Prime Minister upon nomination by the President, and which must approve all government cabinet positions proposed by the Prime Minister.
 The Judicial Branch has yet to be formalized.
 The President of the PA is directly elected by the people, and the holder of this position is also considered to be the commander-in-chief of the armed forces.
 In an amendment to the Basic Law approved in 2003, the president appoints the Prime Minister who is also chief of the security services in the Palestinian territories.
 The Prime Minister chooses a cabinet of ministers and runs the government, reporting directly to the President.

 Parliamentary elections were conducted in January 2006 after the passage of an overhauled election law that increased the number of seats from 88 to 132.
 The Chairman of the PLO, Yasser Arafat, was elected as President of PA in a landslide victory at the general election in 1996.